Each site has a home directory that lives somewhere on our network, called the site root. Inside the site root, there are several subdirectories:

 - public

 - This directory is the heart of your site.
 All of the content in this directory is directly accessible via the web.
-You can put all your static HTML files, images, .htaccess files, and most scripts in this directory.
+Put all your static HTML files, images, .htaccess files, and directly-accessed PHP or CGI scripts in this directory and, to the best of your ability, absolutely nothing else.

 - tmp